 To MP3 Converter for Mac - Cyclic Redundancy Check

 Check this option to enable CRC (Cyclic Redundancy Check) error protection.
-CRC code or checksum is added to each encoded audio frame, allowing to detect transmission errors on the MP3 stream.
-It is the responsibility of the player or receiver to check CRC codes, and many players ignore them.
+CRC code or checksum is added to each encoded audio frame, allowing for the detection of transmission errors on the MP3 stream.
+It is the responsibility of the player or receiver to check CRC codes, and many players often overlook them.

 Tags Format